Nitra: 10th to 13th centuries

 The development of Nitra was temporarily slowed down after the disintegration of Great Moravia.
 However, Nitra did not follow the fate of other prominent Great Moravian centres (Mikulčice-Valy, Pohansko, Staré Město-Uherské Hradište), and until the 13th century it preserved its status as a prestigious centre.
 According to older assumptions, Nitra should have been occupied by masses of Magyar (Hungarian) units, predictably followed by significant destruction of the previous settlements.
 However, later archaeological research does not support this theory.
-The extinction horizon (e.g. destruction by fire) is not documented for any known settlement, and the continuity between the graveyards from different periods remained high.
+The extinction horizon (e.g., destruction by fire) is not documented for any known settlement, and the continuity between the graveyards from different periods remained high.
 In the 10th century, the settlement structure was not affected by any observable destruction process or significant change in the ethnic composition.
 The continuity of Slavic settlements and economic infrastructure was preserved.
-Archaeological evidence pointing to an early presence of Magyars directly in Nitra has not been found yet, except of the warrior grave in Nitra-Mlynárce Paradoxically, their presence is documented north of Nitra (Čakajovce) and from peripheral areas with more rural character, where they joined the majority Slavic population.
+Archaeological evidence pointing to an early presence of Magyars directly in Nitra has not been found yet, except for the warrior grave in Nitra-Mlynárce.
+Paradoxically, their presence is documented north of Nitra (Čakajovce) and from peripheral areas with more rural character, where they joined the majority Slavic population.
 Here, their members were buried together with the Slavs in common graveyards.
 Later, both cultures merged into the common Bijelo Brdo culture, with ethnic-specific attributes fading away.

-Political affiliation of the territory in the 10th and the early 11th century is unclear – the influence of Hungarian Árpáds, Czech Přemyslids and Polish Piasts is being considered.
+Political affiliation of the territory in the 10th and the early 11th century is unclear – the influence of the Hungarian Árpáds, the Czech Přemyslids, and the Polish Piasts is being considered.
 Finally, Nitra became an integral part of the Kingdom of Hungary and the seat of several Árpáds princes.
 The town survived the invasion of Mongols in 1241.
 In 1248, Béla IV gave Nitra the privileges of a free royal town.
 In 1271–1272, Nitra was heavily damaged by the Czech king Ottakar II.
-The raids also damaged the bishop's property and therefore, as compensation, Nitra was put under his administration in 1288.
-The town lost its royal privileges and in the next centuries it was unable to recover mainly because of frequent military conflicts.
+The raids also damaged the bishop's property and, therefore, as compensation, Nitra was put under his administration in 1288.
+The town lost its royal privileges, and in the next centuries, it was unable to recover, mainly because of frequent military conflicts.